MarkZeiss/poker-engine/README.md

 **Delete bot**: Remove a bot from the table.
 You can also disconnect the bot in debug mode.

 **Set the cards for the next hand**: Open a window to set the board cards and individual cards for each player.
-Click "OK," and these cards will be dealt in the next hand.
+Click `OK`, and these cards will be dealt in the next hand.
 This allows you to test complex combinations or split pots.

 **Disable bot actions**: Prevent bots at the table from performing any actions.\
-**Enable bot actions** Allow bots at the table to resume their usual actions.
+**Enable bot actions**: Allow bots at the table to resume their usual actions.

 **Table history**: Open the detailed history of the table, including player actions, administrator actions, and stack changes.